PeregrinTuk/JSTodoList/README.md

 - Express

 ## Manual
-To run the app, it's necessaty to have instaled:
+To run the app, it's necessaty to have installed:
   - [Node.js](https://nodejs.org/)
   - Any browser (except Internet Explorer)